azdavis/rjsonnet/docs/std_lib.md

 _Available since version 0.10.0._

-Like `objectHas` but also includes hidden fields.
+Like `std.objectHas` but also includes hidden fields.

 ## `objectFieldsAll`

 _Available since version 0.10.0._

-Like `objectFields` but also includes hidden fields.
+Like `std.objectFields` but also includes hidden fields.

 ## `objectValuesAll`

 _Available since version 0.17.0._

-Like `objectValues` but also includes hidden fields.
+Like `std.objectValues` but also includes hidden fields.

 ## `objectKeysValuesAll`

 _Available since version 0.20.0._

-Like `objectKeysValues` but also includes hidden fields.
+Like `std.objectKeysValues` but also includes hidden fields.

 ## `mapWithKey`

 _Available since version 0.10.0._

-`mapWithKey(func, obj)` applies the given `func` to all fields of the given `obj`, also passing the field name.
+`std.mapWithKey(func, obj)` applies the given `func` to all fields of the given `obj`, also passing the field name.

 The function `func` is expected to take the field name as the first parameter and the field value as the second.